Guilhermeferreir/pgbouncer-k8s/README.md

 PgBouncer is an open-source, lightweight, single-binary connection pooler for PostgreSQL.
 It can pool connections to one or more databases (on possibly different servers) and serve clients over TCP and Unix domain sockets.
 And here I will show you how to deploy this service on a kubernetes cluster

+## How it works

+clients (users and systems) point their connection strings to the PgBouncer IP/Port, using a user specifically created for this connection (which may or may not be the same as the database), they are introduced into a queue and this queue is performed by the database through a connection between the pool and the database.

 ### Generate authentication credentials for all users: